SEAT Leon Estate Review & Prices

 The latest Leon Estate has grown in size, resulting in more passenger space for all occupants.
 The rear is great for two but cosy for three, although the boot is larger than most alternatives

-With plenty of up/down and forward/backward adjustment in the front seats and tons of headroom, the Leon Estate will accommodate just about any shape and size.
-The two lower trims get manual lumbar adjustment on the driver’s seat, with the three upper trims (FR Sport, Xcellence and Xcellence Lux) get an electrically adjustable heated driver’s seat.
+With plenty of up/down and forward/backward adjustment in the front seats and tonnes of headroom, the Leon Estate will accommodate just about any shape and size.
+The two lower trims get manual lumbar adjustment on the driver’s seat, with the upper trims getting an electrically adjustable heated driver’s seat.

 You also get some practical storage solutions, including a cubby under the centre armrest, two cupholders and a slot ahead of the gear lever for your mobile phone.
 The door bins and glovebox are both large enough to store big water bottles.